evykassirer/notes/cs341/341notes.md

 - the trivial brute force way is O(n^3), WLOG we can assume i<j<k to make it a little more efficient
 - we can show the lower bound is also OMEGA(n^3) so the algorithm is theta(n^3)
- - we can find the lower bound efficiency by thinking about how many times is the 'if' statement executed?
+ - we can find the lower bound efficiency by thinking about how many times the 'if' statement is executed
- - we remember that i<j<k (all unique groups of 3 indices between 1 and n)
+ - we remember that we're looking at all combos of i, j, k and i<j<k (all unique groups of 3 indices between 1 and n)
- - so the answer is n choose 3
+ - this is n choose 3
 - on the slides we show two improvements we can make to optimize the algorithm
 - first improvement is to sort first, find i and then j, and then use binary search to find k  - this is O(logn\*n^2)
  - note we can search just from j+1 to n since i<j<k